masasam/dotfiles/README.md

 <http://mediadesign.jp/article-4218/>

-I do not want to hit it with an address or keyboard Make sure to
+I don't want to hit it with an address or keyboard Make sure to

 include your postal code when you enter the postal code.